Mirror symmetry for very affine hypersurfaces: Our approach to homological mirror symmetry

-The symplectic form on our punctured torus is exact, and it is natural to choose a primitive such that the Liouville vector field points everywhere outward along the boundary.
-In the above gluing, note that the restriction of this Liouville form to these pieces {\em does not} have this property: there are boundary components where it is parallel, rather than outward pointing.
-In particular, the rectangle should be viewed as the cotangent bundle of interval, not as a disk.
-That is, the pieces are not Liouville manifolds.
+The category we associate to this noncompact symplectic manifold is the wrapped Fukaya category, which was originally constructed for \emph{Liouville manifolds}, symplectic manifolds with the property that (at least locally near the boundary) there is a primitive for the symplectic form whose dual Liouville vector field is everywhere outward pointing \cite{AS}.
+In the above gluing, however, the restriction of this Liouville form to the components {\em does not} have this property: there are boundary components where it is parallel, rather than outward pointing.
+In particular, the rectangle should be viewed as the cotangent bundle of an interval rather than a disk.
+That is, the pieces in our gluing are not Liouville manifolds.
+The appropriate notion is that of {\em Liouville sector}, which we review in the next subsection.
+A covariantly functorial Floer theory for these is developed in \cite{GPS1, GPS2}.

-Instead, each piece is a {\em Liouville sector}: an exact symplectic manifold $(W, \lambda)$ whose boundary comes equipped with a decomposition into two pieces: the {\em convex boundary} on which the Liouville field is outward pointing, as for a Liouville domain, and the {\em stopped boundary}, whose characteristic foliation must be trivializable to some $\mathbb{R} \times F$, where the restriction $(F, \lambda|_F)$ is again a Liouville domain.
-(Equivalently, $F$ is transverse to the Reeb flow.)
-The prototypical example is given by taking $F$ to be the fiber of a Lefschetz fibration on $W$.

-One can define in this context the open- and closed-string wrapped Floer theories; wrapping and noncompact directions of Lagrangians only occur along the convex boundary.
-This theory is covariantly functorial with respect to inclusions of sectors \cite{GPS1}.

-Kontsevich's homological mirror symmetry conjecture asserts that the (wrapped) Fukaya category on the symplectic side matches up with coherent sheaves on the complex side.

-We introduced the gluing descriptions because the functor $\Coh(-)$ taking a variety to its dg category of coherent sheaves is covariant for proper morphisms and moreover satisfies proper descent \cite[II.1.7.2]{GR}.
-For the functor $\Coh(-)$ to satisfy descent means that given a proper morphism $X \to Y$, the natural morphism

-is an isomorphism.
-The fiber products should be taken in the derived sense; however, in the case of interest to us, $Y$ has simple normal crossings and $X$ is its normalization, so the derived and underived fiber products agree.
-The interesting pieces of the products are the various increasingly singular strata.

-Thus mirror symmetry suggests that the functor $\Fuk(-)$ taking a symplectic manifold to its Fukaya category is covariant with respect to maps mirror to normalization, and moreover that this functor satisfies descent.
-In fact, more generally, covariance \cite{GPS1} and descent \cite{GPS2} hold for inclusions of and appropriate covers by Liouville sectors.
+We turn now to the question of gluing together a global mirror symmetry from local mirror symmetries.
+The functor $\Coh(-)$ taking a variety $X$ to its dg category $\Coh(X)$ of coherent sheaves behaves well with respect to the gluings above.
+Following \cite{GR}, we make statements for the Ind-completion $\IndCoh(X)$ of the category $\Coh(X)$; statements for $\Coh(X)$ may be recovered by taking compact objects.
+We write $\IndCoh^!$ and $\IndCoh_*$ for the contravariant and covariant functors from derived stacks to dg categories which carry a stack to its category of Ind-coherent sheaves and carry a map $f:X\to Y$ to a pullback $f^!$ or a pushforward $f_*$, respectively.
+The key fact \cite[IV.4.A.1.2]{GR} is that $\IndCoh^!$ takes pushout squares of affine\footnote{The above schemes are not affine, but the desired pushout formula can be checked affine locally by Zariski descent.} schemes along closed embeddings to pullback squares of (stable cocomplete) dg categories.
+By passing to adjoints, we see that $\IndCoh_*$ analogously takes pushouts to pushouts.